Register of New Zealand

 Upon graduation worked as a House Surgeon and Locum in several medical practices.

-Volunteered to serve as a Medical Missionary of the Presbyterian Church of NZ.
+Volunteered to serve as a Medical Missionary of the Presbyterian Church of New Zealand.

 Undertook basic Missionary training at All Saints College, Sydney 1961

-Dedicated for Mission service at St Andrews College Chapel Christchurch 17.12.1961
+Dedicated for Mission service at St Andrews College Chapel, Christchurch, 17 December 1961

-Commenced as Deputy Superintendent of Jagadhri Hospital 1964
+Worked as Deputy to Dr Herbert, the Indian Superintendent of Jagadhri Hospital, 1964 to 1967

 Post-Graduate study at Christchurch Hospital 1968, Locum Christchurch July 1969.

-Continued to play a full and active part in the life of our church.
+Continued to play a full and active part at Knox Church Christchurch.

 Held a Second Class Radio Operators certificate.